googlearchive/todomvc/README.md

 The Polymer implementation of TodoMVC has a few key differences with other implementations:

-* Since Web Components allow you to create new types of DOM elements, the DOM tree is very different from other implementations.
+* Since [Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) allow you to create new types of DOM elements, the DOM tree is very different from other implementations.
 * The template, styling, and behavior are fully encapsulated in each custom element.
 Instead of having an overall stylesheet (`base.css` or `app.css`), each element that needs styling has its own stylesheet.
 * Non-visual elements such as the router and the model are also implemented as custom elements and appear in the DOM.
+Implementing them as custom elements instead of plain objects allows you to take advantage of Polymer data binding and event handling throughout the app.

 ## Compatibility

-Polymer and its polyfills are intended to work in the latest version of _evergreen_ browsers.
+Polymer and its polyfills are intended to work in the latest version of [evergreen browsers](http://tomdale.net/2013/05/evergreen-browsers/).
 IE9 is not supported.
 Please refer to [Browser Compatibility](http://www.polymer-project.org/compatibility.html) for more details.

 ## Running this sample